fossabot/GiG.Core/docs/GiG.Core.Orleans.Silo.md

 | ClusterId          | String | No       | `dev`         |
 | ServiceId          | String | No       | `dev`         |

-The below table outlines the valid Configurations used to override the [DashboardOptions](..\GiG.Core.Orleans.Abstractions\Configuration\DashboardOptions.cs) under section `Dashboard`.
+The below table outlines the valid Configurations used to override the [DashboardOptions](..\GiG.Core.Orleans.Abstractions\Configuration\DashboardOptions.cs) under the Config section `Dashboard`.

 | Configuration Name | Type    | Required | Default Value |
 |:-------------------|:--------|:---------|:--------------|